-To paint garden fences however we recommend using both a roller and paintbrush.
+To paint garden fences, however, we recommend using both a roller and a paintbrush.
 This will help you paint the fence quickly without wasting a lot of paint.
 Use the roller for flat surfaces and the fence brush for edges.

 Picking the right tools will help you achieve a professional finish.
 Here is a quick guide to your options.

 Rollers come in a size range of 1 to 12 inches with both reusable and disposable options available.
-Team with our handy extension poles to adjust to your perfect length.
+Team with a handy extension pole to adjust to your perfect length.

 The five main variants of paint sprayer include an airless paint sprayer, High Volume Low-Pressure sprayers, Low Volume Low-Pressure sprayers and compressed air.
 LPVP sprayers are the best option for big projects such as spraying a fence or wall.